mehulagg/gitlab/doc/ci/yaml/README.md

 Job artifacts are only collected for successful jobs by default, and artifacts are restored after [caches](#cache).

+By default, all artifacts are downloaded and available in jobs in later stages.
+Artifact download behavior can be controlled with [`dependencies`](#dependencies).
+You can only download a subset of artifacts when using [`needs`](#artifact-downloads-with-needs).

 [Read more about artifacts](../pipelines/job_artifacts.md).